pratikkodag/parkinson-s_disease_prediction/README.md

 # parkinson-s_disease_prediction
   Parkinson's Disease Prediction

-Project Description
+Project Description:-

 This repository contains a project aimed at predicting Parkinson's Disease using various machine learning models.
 The following classifiers have been utilized:

 Support Vector Classifier (SVC)

 Voting Classifier

 Decision Tree

 Logistic Regression

-Project Objectives
+Project Objectives:-

-The main objectives of this project are to:
+The main objectives of this project are to
 Implement and compare the performance of different machine learning models in predicting Parkinson's Disease.

 Measure the accuracy scores of the models.